core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 {:removeinrfc}

 ## Version -11 to -12 ## {#sec-11-12}

+* Switched SHOULD to MAY on changing port number from group request to response.

 * Further generalized the handling of multiple responses from the same server to the same request.